idmxstudent/idmxstudent/README.md

 - 🌱 I’m currently learning web development
 - 🤔 I’m looking for help with how to teach college students
 - 😄 Pronouns: they/them
-- ⚡ Fun fact: I'm not a real person 😺
+- ⚡ Fun fact: I'm not a real person 😺, I'm 🤖